GLOBAL-MARKETS-Sterling, stocks rise as markets bet Britain will remain in EU

 "The markets are the best judge of what is going to happen, and they are saying that Britain will remain.
 The key is the strong jump in the pound," said Peter Cardillo, chief market economist at First Standard Financial in New York.

-The pound, which has been the lightning rod for opinion on the EU referendum throughout the six-month campaign, was up 1.2 percent at $1.49, hitting its highest level since December.
+The pound, which has been the lightning rod for opinion on the EU referendum throughout the six-month campaign, was up 0.9 percent at $1.48 as traders cut their bets on volatility after the vote.

-Wall Street indexes rose around 1.3 percent, with the S&P 500 approaching all-time highs.
-MSCI's 46-country All World index climbed 1.36 percent to hit its highest in two weeks.
+Wall Street rose nearly 1 percent, with the S&P 500 approaching all-time highs.
+MSCI's 46-country All World index climbed 1 percent to hit its highest in two weeks.

 The advance on Wall Street tracked European and Asian markets.
 London's FTSE rose 1.23 percent, hitting a two-month high.
 Germany's DAX and France's CAC 40 rose nearly 2 percent.
 In Tokyo, the Nikkei closed up 1.1 percent.